Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Methods

-where $x_i(t)$ is the gross output of sector $i$. $Z_{ij}(t)$ is the input-output matrix containing the intermediate consumption of good $i$ by industry $j$. $c_i(t)$ is the household consumption of good $i$ and $f_i(t)$ is the exogenous consumption of good $i$.
+where $x_i(t)$ is the gross output of sector $i$. $Z_{ij}(t)$ is the input-output matrix containing the intermediate consumption of good $i$ by industry $j$. $c_i(t)$ is the household consumption of good $i$ and $f_i(t)$ is the other consumption of good $i$.
 We adopt the standard convention that in the input-output matrix columns represent demand while rows represent supply.
 Prices are assumed time-invariant and capital is not explicitly modeled.
 One representative firm is modeled for each sector and there is one representative household.
 Every firm keeps an inventory of inputs from all other firms and draws from these inventories to produce outputs.
 Intermediates in production are modeled as deliveries replenishing the firm's inventory.
-The model tracks the dynamics of seven relevant variables such as gross output and labor compensation (Table \ref{tab:overview_states}).
-Prior to the \covid{} pandemic, the economy is assumed to be in equilibrium and supply equals demand.
-The pandemic imbalances the model economy through a combination of shocks in consumer demand, exogenous demand, and labor supply.
+The model tracks the dynamics of seven relevant variables such as gross output and labor compensation (Table \ref{tab:EPNM_overview_states}).
+Prior to the COVID-19 pandemic, the economy is in equilibrium and supply equals demand.
+The pandemic imbalances the economy through a combination of shocks in household demand, other demand, and labor supply (Section \ref{section:EPNM_shocks}).
 Further, firms may run out of intermediate inputs and may need to stop production.
-However, as opposed to a traditional Leontief production function, not every intermediate input may be critical to production.
-The goal of the model is to quantify the reductions in economic output caused by the imposed shocks.\\
+However, as opposed to a traditional Leontief production function, not every intermediate input may be critical to production \citep{pichler2022}.
+A schematic overview of the model is shown in Figure \ref{fig:economic_model}, while its parameters and their values are listed in Table \ref{tab:overview_parameters}.
+At each timestep $t$ the model loops through the following steps (Fig. \ref{fig:economic_model}). \begin{enumerate}\itemsep0.5em \item The values of the household demand shock $\kappa_i^D(t)$, other demand shock $\kappa_i^F(t)$, labor supply shock $\kappa_i^S(t)$, and, the reimbursed fraction of workers' lost salary $b(t)$, which are the model's inputs, are retrieved (Fig.~\ref{fig:economic_model}). \item Total desired demand, which is the sum of desired household demand, other demand and B2B demand are computed subject to aforementioned shocks. \item Firms will produce as much as they can to satisfy demand, thus the maximum productive capacity under constrained labor availability and under available inputs is computed.
+In line with Pichler et al. \cite{pichler2022}, input bottlenecks are treated in five different ways depending on the criticality of the inputs. \item The realized output is computed.
+If the realized output does not meet demand, then industries ration their output proportionally across households, exogenous agents, and businesses. \item The inventories of each firm are updated using the realized B2B demand. \item Firms hire or fire workers depending on their ability to meet demand. \item The system is integrated continuously using the \textit{Runge-Kutta 45} algorithm or discretely with a step size of up to one day (Figure \ref{fig:impact_discrete_continuous}).
+Both methods are available through pySODM \citep{alleman2023b}. \end{enumerate}